 Below, we present a practical, business-oriented view of team formation, development, and leadership.

-- 1. The Concept of a Team: How It Differs from a Group and Why It Matters in Business
+- Team entrepreneur resource: 1.
+The Concept of a Team: How It Differs from a Group and Why It Matters in Business

 - 3. Roles Within the Team: Leader, Visionary, Integrator, and Executor